lawrenz1337/cachify-minify/README.md

   Useful to specify paths to files that are not in the ``root`` directory.

 * production - Boolean indicating if your in development or production mode.
-    Effects how links for js and css files are generated.
+    Effects how links for js files are generated.

 * debug - Boolean indicating we should always re-write urls with a hash.